There’s a particular process that I’m fascinated by, and I tell people about it all the time, but I realized I’d never actually written about it—

 It’s step three above that is most crucial to the flip-flop, because that’s where it becomes clear you aren’t aiming for fidelity in these transitions from physical to digital and back.

-When you do the flip-flop, you achieve effects that aren’t possible when you dwell in only one world, physical or digital.
+When you do the flip-flop, you achieve effects that aren’t possible in physical or digital space alone.
 You also achieve effects that are less predictable.
-Weird things happen on the walls between worlds.
+Weird things happen in the borderlands.

 Here’s a real example.
-It’s a little more complicated, and it demonstrates that the steps don’t all have to be executed by the same person:
+It’s a bit more complicated, and it demonstrates that the steps don’t all have to be executed by the same person:

 Here’s another example with the contributors separated by space and time: